All About Bhadra Wildlife Sanctuary and National Tiger Reserve

 2. Boat Safari

 The boat safari is unique to this sanctuary.
 Only a few other places conduct safaris on waterways.
 It’s a great way for bird watchers and enthusiasts to explore the forest, as boat rides are much quieter than jeeps or buses.
 The boat safari shows the Bhadra Wildlife Sanctuary’s land and aquatic ecosystems.
-The safari occurs on the Bhadra River and reservoir around the forest.
+The safari occurs on the Bhadra River and the reservoir around the forest.

 Bhadra Wildlife Sanctuary Boat safari timings and cost